 Char Siu Pork - 叉烧肉

-We really wanted to create our own version of this beloved classic, and urge you to give it a go as well!
+We really wanted to create our own version of this beloved classic.
 The marinade comes together really quickly, and the cooking, though slightly involved, isn't actually difficult.

 1.2 kg boneless pork shoulder/pork butt (select a piece with some good fat on it), no more than 3 to 4 cm at its thickest point.